danthegoodman1/RedpandaSovereignStructure/README.md

 - Framework for evaluating best model for a given task
 - Improve error handling and reliability: Right now it doesn't handle things like blank records very well (trasnform will just crash from invalid JSON)
 - Improve the prompt, it's hard to iterate with small models on a laptop.
 For a production use case, using a large GPU machine with larger models and a wide variety of inputs to test should be performed to determine the proper model.
+- Integrating the BAML parser.
+They've done a wonderful job in parsing partially broken outputs, which would be a more efficient mechanism than just straight retrying.
+The core is written in Rust, so assuming no dependency issues, it should compile to WASM.

 Redpanda really is wildly easier to use than similar solutions in both the streaming and inference space.
 This, combined with great support in the community Slack, allowed me to rapidly iterate on this project.